9 Important CPG Industry Trends (2024 & 2025)

 But an even longer-trend term is the other side of the coin: retailers starting their own brands.

-With better margins and direct control over product development, private label brands are attractive to retailers the same way DTC brands are attractive to CPG conglomerates.
+With better margins and direct control over product development, private label brands are attractive to retailers in the same way DTC brands are attractive to CPG conglomerates.

 And it's easy for customers to spot AmazonBasics and Amazon Essentials as two other brands from the company.

 But beyond those, over the years Amazon has actually grown dozens of private label brands.